Domitor/Intwenty/README.md

 # Why
 - To minimize coding by reusing the same code with different sets of metadata.
 - To quickly produce web applications.
+- To allow for hot swapping UI and data model without recompile or publish.

 # In short Intwenty intends to
 1. Let the user or developer describe applications, user interface, data structures, and static data by inputing metadata.